Introduction

 (Cookiebot)

-In this article, we’re going to take a look at one of the most common tools used for cookie tracking.
-We’ll discuss what cookies are, how they’re used to track users, and what steps you can take to protect your privacy.
+In this article, we shall scrutinize one of the most prevalent tools wielded for cookie tracking.
+The discourse shall delve into the nitty-gritty of what cookies signify, how they are employed to trail users, and the actionable countermeasures that you can take to safeguard your privacy.

 What Are Cookies?